andrewisen/IFC.js-web-worker-example/examples/README.md

 - `geometry-optimization`
 - `indexed-db`

-Please run `npm run build-examples` to generate these build files.
+Please run `npm run build-examples`, from the project's root, to generate these build files.